Jimmy Suárez

-Jaime Suárez Juesas (born 31 December 1996), commonly known as Jimmy, is a Spanish footballer who plays for Real Oviedo as a midfielder.
+Jaime Suárez Juesas (born 31 December 1996), commonly known as Jimmy, is a Spanish footballer who plays for Cypriot club AEK Larnaca FC as a midfielder.

 Club career

 Born in Oviedo, Asturias, Jimmy represented Colegio Los Robles, Fútbol Centro Asturiano Oviedo, Astur CF and Real Oviedo as a youth.
 In 2015, after finishing his formation, he was loaned back to his former side Astur in Tercera División, for one year.

 After being a regular starter, Jimmy returned to his parent club in July 2016 and was assigned to the B-team also in the fourth division.
 He made his first team debut on 31 March 2019, starting in a 1–1 Segunda División home draw against Deportivo de La Coruña.

 On 1 May 2019, Jimmy extended his contract until 2022, being definitely promoted to the main squad for the following campaign.
+He scored his first professional goal on 26 February 2023, netting the opener in a 1–1 home draw against Albacete Balompié.

+On 28 June 2024, Jimmy left the Carbayones and moved abroad after signing for Cypriot First Division side AEK Larnaca FC.